UWSysLab/NOPaxos/README.md

 idea of co-designing distributed systems with the datacenter network.
 NOPaxos divides replication responsibility between the network and protocol layers.
-The network orders requests but does not ensure reliable delivery - using a new network primitive, Ordered Unreliable Multicast(OUM).
+The network orders requests but does not ensure reliable delivery -- using a new network primitive, Ordered Unreliable Multicast (OUM).
 The replication protocol exploits network ordering to provide strongly consistent replication without coordination.

 In normal case, NOPaxos avoids coordination entirely by relying on the network to deliver messages in the same order.
 It requires application-level coordination only to handle dropped packets.
-The resulting protocol is simple, achieveing near-optimal throughput and latency, and remains robust to network-level failures.
+The resulting protocol is simple, achieving near-optimal throughput and latency, and remains robust to network-level failures.

 ## Contents